sji005/cse15l-lab-reports/labReport5.md

 ```

 # Part2: Reflection
 I think for me I thought jdb is really cool.
-Because before no way has ever taught me how to use it.
+Because before no one has ever taught me how to use it.
 And from the labs and the lab demo, I understand how powerful of a tool it is.
 Since you are able to set breakpoints and know exactly what values each reference and object have at a certain line or loop or method.
 I want to try to encorporate that into my future and classes to make my debugging more effient.